The History of the Hasso Plattner Institute and its Founder

 These are the most important milestones and successes of the Hasso Plattner Institute at a glance:

-- Sandra Wachter receives 2nd Humboldt Professorship for HPI.
-The AI expert will conduct research on legal and ethical aspects of artificial intelligence, robotics and big data, as well as internet and platform regulation.
+- Sandra Wachter receives the second Humboldt Professorship for HPI.
+The AI expert will conduct research on legal and ethical aspects of artificial intelligence, robotics, and big data, as well as internet and platform regulation.

-- The Institute Council, the institute's elected employee representatives, will take up its work in June.
+- The Institute Council, the institute's elected employee representatives, begins its work in June.

 - Start of the new Master's program “Computer Science”

-- The new management team at HPI begins its work.
-Prof. Tobias Friedrich, Dr. Marcus Kölling and Prof. Ralf Herbrich take the helm of Hasso Plattner Institute
+- The new HPI management board takes office.
+Prof. Tobias Friedrich, Dr. Marcus Kölling, and Prof. Ralf Herbrich take the helm of Hasso Plattner Institute.

-- The previous managing director Prof. Christoph Meinel is officially bid farewell
+- The previous managing director, Prof. Christoph Meinel, officially bids farewell.

 - Prof. Lothar Wieler joins HPI.
-He becomes spokesperson for the Digital Health Clusters and heads the department “Digital Global Public Health“
+He becomes the Speaker for the Digital Health Cluster and heads the “Digital Global Public Health” research group.

-- Prof. Ariel Dora Stern is awarded a Humboldt Professorship.
-The expert in health economics will teach and research at the Digital Health Cluster
+- Prof. Ariel Dora Stern receives a Humboldt Professorship.
+The expert in health economics teaches and conducts research at the Digital Health Cluster.

 - The introductory course “Artificial Intelligence” on openHPI breaks all records.
 Thousands register for the digital course.